 Another break and then we do a tip in which we use the new calls we just learned and practice them, often finishing up with a “singing call” where the caller will sing the song with dance calls mixed in.
 Singing calls are really fun!

 The final tip of the evening will typically be easy calls.
 We try to finish the night off with a really easy and fun tip.

-During each of the breaks, we socialize and often snack on desserts that some of the members will bring.
+During each of the breaks, we socialize, hydrate and and rest up.
 For many this is the highlight of the evening.
 There are some friendships that have formed around square dancing that have lasted decades.